Here are some tips on downloading and uploading DCPs and other large files like prores quicktime files that are often 100+ GB:

 Dedicated root SFTP Server

-I have a dedicated root server running Ubuntu and a SFTP server at Hetzner to send and receive DCP and large files.
+I have a dedicated root server running Ubuntu and a SFTP server at Hetzner to send and receive DCPs and large Prores files.
 Having a dedicated 1000 mbit server that you can remote control with SSH is great because you have complete control.

-A dedicated Root server running SFTP at hetzner can be set up on the cheapest action servers that cost around 35 Euro a month.
-I offer SFTP storage for the DCP and Prores files I have converted included in the price of the conversion and also SFTP storage on my server for DCPs with or without quality control.
+A dedicated server running SFTP at hetzner can be set up on the cheapest action servers that cost around 35 Euro a month.

 Ease of Use